Hall of Fame

 2017 saw the introduction of yet another trail “Classic” class, this time it was the older 4wd vehicles, it was received pretty well and as the national rally championship had also introduced it to their series it wasn’t a problem giving it a go in ours.
 It is running again in 2019.

 Towards the end of the 2015 season feathers had changed his co-driver, Hamiltonian Dave Devonport stepped into the silly seat, right away the pair hit it off and results improved.
 2016 saw the introduction of the “Suspension Tech Co Drivers Championship” and it was fitting that as Feathers retained his Championship, Dave also took the co drivers’ championship.
-Feathers has now made history within the series, he’s now overtaken Ray Reid’s record of 3 in a row, 4 in a row for 2017, and now adding a 5th in a row for 2018.
-A true champion and a record that’s going to take some beating, at the time of writing ( Christmas 2018 ) it’s a little uncertain weather Feathers will be back to try and make it 6 in a row for 2019. fingers crossed he’ll give it another go.
+Feathers has now made history within the series, he’s now overtaken Ray Reid’s record of 3 in a row, 4 in a row for 2017, and going on to take the title again in 2018, 2019 and now adding a 7 on the trot as he secured the 2020 series.
+A true champion and a record that’s going to take some beating, at the time of writing ( January 2021 ) it’s a little uncertain weather Feathers will be back to try and make it 8 in a row for 2021. fingers crossed he’ll give it another go.

-So, we are now about to enter the 34th (2020) consecutive season of the series and, the exciting, and somewhat nervous part of the season is now with us….how many are actually going to enter and is it going to be as successful as the 2019?
+So, we are now about to enter the 35th (2021) consecutive season of the series and, the exciting, and somewhat nervous part of the season is now with us….how many are actually going to enter and is it going to be as successful as the previous years, even the 2020 Covid hit season was still a huge success.
+A brief run down on the 2020 series can be found in “Updates”, and of course all the event reports are now well documented, along with photos in Jason Brynes rally magazine ” A Little Bit Sideways “.